 What’s a little funny about that function is that it will get all of the data ready in the first line of the function, trim to the top five entries in the second line, and spend the rest of the function making a pretty picture.
 But once this function is written and loaded, you can create any number of pictures from the data with a single line of code.

+???Author, You added the above unfinished content.
+Should it just be deleted?
+Thanks, Kevin (DE) Yes, I remember my thought there (thanks for catching this!) but it’s safe to just remove. -- Jay

 print(verisplot(vcdb, "action"))